psnaz/freezing-happy/README.md

 ### Code

-- The majority of the code came from the Diploma in Software Development study materials and my notes taken during going through the materials.
+- The majority of the code came from the Diploma in Software Development study materials, my notes taken during going through the materials and by working with Google DevTools - trial and error approach.

-- MDN Web Docs: Used extensively to deepen my knowledge and understanding of HTML and CSS, and chek for ideas and solutions, specifically:
+- [MDN Web Docs](https://developer.mozilla.org/en-US/): Used extensively to deepen my knowledge and understanding of HTML and CSS, and chek for ideas and solutions, specifically:

 - Mentor’s advice: As per my mentor's advice I used flexbox as the main element to create the gallery that looks a little bit like Instagram feed.